economolab/HCRprocess/README.md

 2) Bug fixing
 3) QOL improvements to manual GUIs
 4) Speed and memory improvements
 5) Refactoring for readability and scalability
+6) Operation logging
+7) Metadata integration and reorganization